Lecture section B: 8:00 am, Tuesday and Thursday. Location: Olin Hall Room 102.

 Exam dates will be posted on the daily schedule.

-Homework will be assigned via katie, in class, and or via email.
-Time to do homework is about two hours per class period.
+QP problems will be assigned on the daily schedule.
+Time to do quiz preparation problems and associated reading is about four-to-six hours per class period.

 The grading policy in this course is results-oriented.
 If a student can achieve the course goals with no effort at all, she/he can take pride in achieving results efficiently.
 If a student requires tremendous effort to achieve the course goals, she/he can take pride in overcoming adversity.
 Each of those is commendable in its own way, but in neither case will the degree of effort be reflected in the grade.